 Setup takes minutes and can either be done by manually entering information using the Siri Remote (this is not recommended) or by syncing the unit with your iPad or iPhone via Bluetooth.

-The latter pulls all the data it needs - your Wi-Fi network ID, the password and your iTunes account info - in a matter of seconds and brings you to the stunning new home screen.
-(Editor's note: If you don't want your data to be shown and distributed to potential advertisers, make sure you check the "do not share my information" box when prompted during setup.)
+The latter pulls all the data it needs – your Wi-Fi network ID, the password and your iTunes account info – in a matter of seconds and brings you to the stunning new home screen.
+(Make sure you check the "do not share my information" box during setup if you don't want your data to be shown and distributed to potential advertisers.)

 The UI is divided into three main parts: a highlight bar that can store five apps and show real-time updates or highlighted content from those apps (the second area), and an area where the rest of the apps live underneath.

-That said, inside and out, the new Apple TV is cleanly built and radiates the simplistic aesthetic many have come to love.
+That said, inside and out, the Apple TV HD is cleanly built and radiates the simplistic aesthetic many have come to love.